MicrosoftDocs/CommunityToolkit/docs/maui/extensions/servicecollection-extensions.md

 using CommunityToolkit.Maui;
 ```

+> NOTE: These extension methods only register the View and ViewModels in the `IServiceCollection`.
+Developers are still responsible for assigning the injected instance of the ViewModel to the `BindingContext` property of the View.
+>
+> Additionally, these extension methods assume there is a one-to-one relationship between View and ViewModel and that both share the same lifetime.
+Developers will need to revert to registering Views and ViewModels individually in order to specify differing lifetimes or to handle scenarios in which multiple Views  use the same ViewModel.

 ## Register Views and ViewModels

 The following methods allow you to register Views and ViewModels within the .NET MAUI `IServiceCollection`.